Education Matters. Investing in Human Capital. Preparing for Future Jobs.

 John had even greater plans for the Endowment, as evidenced in his estate.
 He left instructions that the Endowment should focus on educational needs, as determined by its Board.
 He was deliberate in his decision to ensure flexibility so that these funds could be allocated to any educational purpose at any given time—thus allowing the Endowment to grow and change with the world around us.
 In 2012, the Endowment’s Board of Directors, led by his daughter MC Belk Pilon, further refined the organization’s mission to focus solely on postsecondary education in North Carolina.
 Today, the Endowment’s goal is to create pathways for underrepresented students to achieve credentials and degrees that are in alignment with the current needs of employers, resulting in stronger communities throughout the state and additional job opportunities for all people.

 In 2013, Kristy Teskey was hired as the Endowment’s first Executive Director.
-With her experience in education and workforce development, she and the Board will lead the organization to partner with results-oriented post-secondary institutions and programs in North Carolina to continue John’s legacy and focus on the value of education as a means to personal fulfillment and community vitality.
+With her experience in education and workforce development, she and the Board have lead the organization to partner with results-oriented post-secondary institutions and programs in North Carolina to continue John’s legacy and focus on the value of education as a means to personal fulfillment and community vitality.